The Innovator’s Dilemma: Doing the Right Thing Never Felt So Wrong

 In a way, being a nerd is disruptive, because all of that time obsessively writing and planning your latest D&D campaign can actually lead to a successful writing career.
 The high school jocks only focused on playing football and being popular and did not invest any research into alternative paths for success.

 Many large companies like to take a wait-and-see approach, to see if new technologies are going to become popular before investing in development.
-By doing so, they put themselves at a disadvantage against smaller startups who have nothing to lose by putting everything into innovative ideas from the start.
+By doing this, they put themselves at a disadvantage against smaller startups who have nothing to lose by putting everything into innovative ideas from the start.

 It is easy in those situations, especially if clients and investors are by-and-large happy with the product, to avoid rocking the boat.